 Knowing all this personal information and using dynamic ads, you could create a very personalized message, such as: ‘Hi Jim, congrats on the $1,000 win yesterday.
 Fancy a bet on the game tonight?
 Bet now!’

 Keep in mind that tailored advertising could potentially cause frustration or confusion if the strategy isn't managed correctly, which illustrates the importance of taking a considered approach to personalization.

 Here’s another scenario.
 We know Jim visited a client's website two days ago for the first time and he took a look at the NHL page offers.
 He liked what he saw and opened an account, but he didn’t get around to placing a bet.
 A couple of days go by and there is still no sign of Jim and that deposit.
 However, based on what we know about him, we can target him with a relevant ad, such as:

-‘Calling all new customers, why not use you’re $25 free bet on the NHL playoffs?
+‘Calling all new customers, why not use your $25 free bet on the NHL playoffs?
 Bet now.’

 In summary, make use of your customer’s data, but don’t get carried away.
 Be tailored enough that it’s going to grab the user’s attention, but only for the right reasons.